ai2cm/pace/README.md

 $ DEV=y make dev
 $ pytest -v -s --data_path=/test_data/8.1.0/c12_6ranks_baroclinic_dycore_microphysics/physics/ /fv3gfs-physics/tests --threshold_overrides_file=/fv3gfs-physics/tests/savepoint/translate/overrides/baroclinic.yaml
 ```
-(in this case, DEV=y also mounts the test_data directory, which is needed)
+In this case, DEV=y mounts the local directory, so any changes in it will take effect without needing to rebuild the container.

 or use the second method (as in dynamical core testing) outside of the docker container: